It’s Come To This: Procrastination Nannies Are Now A Thing

 No Excuses Not To

-For Cesar Kuryiama, the founder of a video app called 1 Second Everyday, Cave Day was an excuse to “work on a couple of blog posts I have been putting off literally for years.”
-As more of a technical thinker than a literary mind, Kuryiama said he felt Cave Day freed him up to try something new and challenging.
+For Cesar Kuriyama, the founder of a video app called 1 Second Everyday, Cave Day was an excuse to “work on a couple of blog posts I have been putting off literally for years.”
+As more of a technical thinker than a literary mind, Kuriyama said he felt Cave Day freed him up to try something new and challenging.

 Margo Aaron, a marketer, said the experience helped her get comfortable saying no to social invitations from friends, coworkers, and family.
 Ever since she’d bought her ticket, Aaron had made it known she wouldn’t be available this Sunday, which she said now felt liberating.